 A worry box is in place so children can ask to talk to staff discretely.

 Friendship benches are in place on every playground and children are aware that if they want someone to play with/talk to, they can sit there and someone will come to them.

 We have a young carers group to support children that have been identified as either young carers or children of carers.

-We run a number of social interventions to encourage character development.
+We run a number of social interventions.

 We offer a number of free after school clubs.

 All children have access to free fruit during break time.